MicrosoftDocs/VBA-Docs/access/Concepts/Criteria-Expressions/use-multiple-fields-in-criteria-expressions.md

 The  _criteria_ argument evaluates to the following string:

 ```sql
 "[HireDate] >= #1-1-93# AND [Title] = 'Sales Representative'"
 ```

+> [!TIP]
-To troubleshoot an expression in the  _criteria_ argument, break the expression into smaller components and test each individually in the Immediate window.
+> To troubleshoot an expression in the  _criteria_ argument, break the expression into smaller components and test each individually in the Immediate window.
 When all of the components are working correctly, put them back together one at a time until the complete expression works correctly.